brookemitchell/llm-dev-examples/commands/fix-my-pr.md

 - Re-running is safe - already resolved comments are skipped by `/review-my-pr`
 - **CRITICAL**: Thread IDs must be present in action commands for marking as resolved
 - Cleanup ensures workspace stays clean for iterative workflows
+- GitHub CLI handles all authentication and API interactions

 ---